-3.3.2 ADMINISTRATIVE CAPACITY (APPROVED ORGANOGRAM)
+1.17.5 ADMINISTRATIVE CAPACITY (APPROVED ORGANOGRAM)

-Figure 17: Top Management
+Figure 16: Top Management

 The draft organizational structure was approved by Council in May 2022 in line with the IDP.
-Section 153 of the Constitution requires a municipality to structure and manage administration, budgeting, and planning processes in such a manner that it prioritises the basic needs of the community; promotes social and economic development; and participates in national and provincial development programmes.
-Accordingly, the ZDM has developed and adopted an organogram that creates capacity and enables the municipality to perform its function efficiently and effectively.
+Section 153 of the Constitution requires a municipality to structure and manage administration, budgeting, and planning processes in such a manner that it prioritises the basic needs of the community; promote social and economic development; and participate in national and provincial development programmes.
+Accordingly, the ZDM has developed and adopted an organogram that creates capacity and enables the municipality to perform its function efficiently effectively.
 The municipality consists of five (5) departments as follows: